memfault/interrupt/_drafts/rameen-guest-post.md

 ones from other domains) traditional embedded best practices quickly became no longer best practices and learning to write software for embedded systems was, well, really tough.

-The rapid increase in capability of embedded hardware in the 2010s was primarily attributable to ARM and chip vendors’ investment into and around the Cortex-M and Cortex-A cores (sorry Cortex-R, no shout out here).
-RISC-V, a more recent entrant to the hardware space, has also started to have an impact although not yet to the same degree.
-The scope and pace of hardware advancements were most pronounced in the Cortex-M line, where today it's a stretch to refer to mid to high-end microcontrollers as microcontrollers.
-With expandability to megabytes of flash and RAM and hundreds of megahertz, if not soon a gigahertz of processing speed, as well as L1 and L2 caches, pipelined architectures, and ever-expanding (and now customizable) ISAs, mid to high-end "microcontrollers" at the dawn of the 2020s look a lot more like Pentium II processors of the 1990s than PIC32 microcontrollers of the 2000s/2010s.
-It's this difference that characterizes the divergence in embedded systems hardware and software today and that hints at how the two will again converge.
-In the 2010s we largely wrote software assuming it was going to run on something like a PIC32 when it was actually going to run on something like a Pentium II.

 Having Pentium II-like machines on the compute and memory axes with single and double precision floating point coprocessors has unlocked large performance